Grawler/DeezerTools/README.md

 - Run the Python file for the tool you want to use

-DeezerArtistCollect.py: Collects all artists from your playlists and outputs them as "output_DeezerArtistCollect.txt"
+DeezerArtistCollect.py: Collects all artists from your playlists and outputs them as "output_DeezerArtistCollect.txt" DeezerPlaylistSongCount.py: Counts how many songs are in each playlist and outputs them as "output_DeezerPlaylistSongCount.txt"

 ## Built With